numanjvd82/numanjvd82/README.md

 ## 💼 Work with Me

-If you're interested in working with me on a MERN stack development project, I'm currently offering my services on [Fiverr](https://www.fiverr.com/numanjvd82) and [Upwork](https://www.upwork.com/freelancers/~0138a30cd04b5e14b6).
+If you're interested in working with me on a MERN stack or full-stack development project, I'm currently offering my services on [Fiverr](https://www.fiverr.com/numanjvd82) and [Upwork](https://www.upwork.com/freelancers/~0138a30cd04b5e14b6).

-My gig offers MERN stack development services with either TypeScript or JavaScript.
-I'm passionate about building high-quality and scalable web applications using modern technologies.
+I specialize in building secure, scalable web applications using modern technologies like TypeScript, ReactJS, and Node.js.
+My recent projects include the development of an MRP system that improved production efficiency by 80% and an open-source password manager with state-of-the-art encryption.

-Feel free to check out my Fiverr gig and Upwork and contact me if you're interested in working together!
+Feel free to check out my Fiverr gig and Upwork profile to learn more!

+## 🔑 Recent Projects

+### MRP System
+Built a custom Manufacturing Resource Planning (MRP) system for clients like Batten & Allen, increasing production efficiency by 80%.
+Developed using ReactJS, TypeScript, and ExpressJS.

+### Pass Keeper (Open-Source)
+Developed an open-source password manager with ReactJS, utilizing encryption standards and integrating with the "Have I Been Pwned" API for enhanced security checks.
+The project is shared with the community for feedback and contributions.

+### Multi-Cipher Framework
+Created a multi-cipher encryption framework to demonstrate Caesar, Vigenère, and Autokey ciphers, with options for multiple parameters including text, numbers, and symbols.

 ## 🎮 Fun Fact

-I'm a part-time gamer too!
-When I'm not coding, you can find me playing games like Valorant and FIFA.
+I'm also a part-time gamer!
+When I'm not coding, you'll find me playing Valorant and FIFA.

 ## 📈 GitHub Stats